darkphotonconsulting/pi-gen/README.md

    installs some optimized memory functions, sets timezone and charmap defaults, installs fake-hwclock and ntp, wifi and bluetooth support, dphys-swapfile, and other basics for managing the hardware.
-It also creates necessary groups and gives the pi user access to sudo and the standard console hardware permission groups.
+It also creates necessary groups and gives the mlpi user access to sudo and the standard console hardware permission groups.

    There are a few tools that may not make a whole lot of sense here for